-Venue: The George Hudson Board Room - 1st Floor West Offices (F045)
+Venue: The George Hudson Board Room - 1st Floor West

+Offices (F045)

 The Agenda for the above meeting was published on 12 July 2023.
-The attached additional documents are now available for the following agenda items:
+The attached additional document is a revised version of the List of Motions, Amendments and Recommendations published with the first Agenda Supplement.
+It corrects errors that appeared in the wording of the following items in the original version: